 There are some possible complications and the usual ones relate to the effort to serve the known defendants.
 It’s easy enough when they can be located in Colorado or anywhere in the U.S., for that matter, but many can not be.
 Having lost the land involved to a tax sale people tend not to stick around and probably left the area some time ago.
 If an address can be identified then the papers are sent to a process server in that area and the fun begins.
 There are many competent process servers but many who are the opposite.
 I will simply say that working with process servers is often an unpleasant experience that can take far more time than it should.
 The bottom line is that until I am convinced the judge will approve a motion to allow service by publication the attempt to serve the defendants needs to continue.
 If there was a post office address for a defendant a formal request to the Postmaster at that zip code also needs to be made.
 Sometimes there is a speedy response but other times there is a delayed response or none at all.
 My belief is that I need to wait at least 60 days after making that request before I should assume there will be no reply and proceed in court on that basis.
 The more defendants there are, the more possibility there is for delay and complication related to service.

 Another possible complication is the bankruptcy of any of the defendants.
 I’ve never actually seen that happen in a QTA but it could and, if it did, there would be substantial delay.
 Another possibility is determining that one of the known defendants has left the country and now lives elsewhere and the address is known.
 Service outside the U.S. is extremely difficult, expensive, slow and often fails.
 Again, I’ve not seen this happen in a QTA but I have seen it in other types of cases.
 Finally, a case could be contested.
-This would be highly unlikely but it could happen if the Treasurer made some kind of error leading up to her issuance of the deed.
+This would be highly unlikely but it could happen if the Treasurer made some kind of error prior to issuance of the deed.
+This too is rare but I have seen it occur.

 There are probably portion of this that are difficult to understand and you are welcome to call or e-mail with questions.
 My contact information is on the first page of this site.